pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ```

 ##### Returns

-subscribe() has no return value.
+- subscribe() has no return value.

 ## Entities

-Subscribable objects:
+Subscribable objects that receive real-time updates:

 - ChannelRepresentation
 - ChannelGroupRepresentation